 Adjustments to income are specific deductions that directly reduce your total income to arrive at your AGI.
 The types of adjustments that you can deduct are subject to change each year, but a number of them consistently show up on tax returns year after year.
 Some of these adjustments include:

 - half of the self-employment taxes you pay

 - self-employed health insurance premiums

 - alimony payments made to a former spouse (for agreements prior to 2019)

 - contributions to certain retirement accounts (such as a traditional IRA)

-Many of the deductions that taxpayers commonly take advantage of each year are subject to AGI limitations.
-If you itemize deductions, for example, you must reduce your medical and dental expenses by 10% of your AGI—meaning that you can only deduct the amount that exceeds 10% of your AGI.
+Many of the deductions and credits that taxpayers commonly take advantage of each year are subject to AGI limitations.
+If you itemize deductions, for example, you must reduce your medical and dental expenses by 7.5% of your AGI.
+This means that you can only deduct the amount that exceeds 7.5% of your AGI.
 Therefore, the lower your AGI is, the more of your medical and dental expenses you can deduct.

 Other AGI implications

 If you live in a state that requires you to file annual income tax returns, your AGI can also impact your state taxable income.
 This is because many states use your federal AGI as the starting point for calculating your state taxable income.
 And if you claim a tax credit, such as the lifetime learning credit, for your school expenses, the IRS requires that your MAGI be below certain thresholds in order to claim the credit.